AnietieJohnson/Bank-Term-Deposit-Subscription-Analysis/README.md

 ![](https://github.com/AnietieJohnson/Bank-Term-Deposit-Subscription-Analysis/blob/main/Task%204.png)
 ## Measures and New Column Creation
 ### 1. Measure: Average Age of Depositors
-This measure calculates the average age of customers who have subscribed to a term deposit.
+This measure calculates the average age of customers who have subscribed to a term deposit,  Using the aggregate function **Average**
+> Average age of Depositors = AVERAGE('bank-full'[Age])
 ### 2. New Column: Age Band
 A new column named "Age Band" is created based on the age of depositors, categorizing them as follows:
 'Young' for ages below 30